thearchit3ct/md2fs/README.md

 2. Run the script: `./md2fs.sh structure.md`

 The script will create the entire directory and file structure, including empty `__init__.py` files and other Python modules with the commented descriptions you've included in your markdown.

-For your specific example, it will create:

-- The main project directory `api-feature-coverage-analyzer`
-- All subdirectories like `src`, `plugins`, etc.
-- Python files with the comments you've provided